nutanaarohi123/Multi-Functional-Calculator/README.md

   - If your PR is accepted , it will be merged to master.🎉

  ## Good project for beginner😍😍
- - The logic is very simple with the minimum lines of code possible ✨
+ - The logic is very simple with the minimum lines of code possible. ✨